ZainBinTariq7/Uni_Assign_1/README.md

 <br>

 <h2>Authors</h2> <br>
-Zain Bin Tariq - Original README and code organization See also the list of contributors who participated in this project.
+Zain Bin Tariq - Original README and code organization <br>
+See also the list of contributors who participated in this project.
 <br>
 <h2>License</h2> <br>
 This project is licensed under the CC0 1.0 Universal Creative Commons License - see the LICENSE.md file for details.
 <br>
 <h2>Acknowledgments</h2><br>
-<b>Inspiration:</b> Thanks to anyone whose code or resources were helpful.
+<b>Inspiration:</b> Thanks to anyone whose code or resources were helpful. <br>
 <b>Data Source:</b> Kaggle